zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![first 10 academy award winners](images/t7-award-winners-by-year.png " ")

+## Extra Credit: What's the Academy Awards impact on sales?

+The Academy Awards is an exciting time for the movie industry.
+It would be interesting to understand movie sales during that time.
+What happens to movie sales before and after the event?
+Specifically, what happens to sales for those movies that have won the Academy Award?
+This can be a challenging question.
+A movie has an **awards** column - but it is an array.
+How do you find sales for a movie that's won the best picture?

+This final query ties together many of the previous concepts and adds a new one:
+* Query complex JSON data stored in the data lake
+* Combine that result with sales data in the data warehouse
+* Use SQL pattern matching to understand the impact of an event (the Academy Awards) on sales

-3. What were sales before and after the Academy Awards?
+1. What were sales before and after the Academy Awards?
 Let's see the results for past winners of the major awards.
+Take a close look at the comments in the query to better understand the processing.

-    > **Note:** Note: For the following query, highlight the entire SQL text in the SQL Worksheet and then click run.
+    > **Note:** For the following query, highlight the entire SQL text in the SQL Worksheet and then click run.

     ```
     <copy>WITH academyAwardMovies as (
         -- Find movies that won significant awards
         SELECT distinct
             to_number(m.doc.movie_id) as movie_id,
             m.doc.title,
+            -- Date of the award
             to_date('09/02/2020', 'DD/MM/YYYY') as award_date
         FROM movie m, JSON_TABLE(m.doc.awards, '$[*]' columns (award path '$')) jt
+        WHERE
+        -- Major award winners
-    WHERE jt.award in ('Academy Award for Best Picture','Academy Award for Best Actor','Academy Award for Best Actress','Academy Award for Best Director')
+        jt.award in ('Academy Award for Best Picture','Academy Award for Best Actor','Academy Award for Best Actress','Academy Award for Best Director')
     ),
     academyAwardSales as (
         -- Get the sales for these movies before and after the award